 Rose Black lives by the Union Pacific Railroad tracks in Oakland, California, where she and her husband operate Renaissance Stone, a studio and supply source for stone sculptors.
 Some of the places Rose's poetry has appeared are Runes, The South Carolina Review, Wisconsin Review, Hampton-Sydney Poetry Review, Ninth Letter, Spillway and Slant.
-Her book CLEARING was published in 2005 and reviewed in the Great American Pin-Up in May 2005.
-Her second book, WINTER LIGHT, was published in April, 2008.
-Both CLEARING and WINTER LIGHT were recently accepted by Yale's Beinecke Library for the Yale Collection of American Literature.
-Rose is currently Associate Editor of the Marin Poetry Center Anthology.
+Her book, Clearing, was published in 2005 and reviewed in the Great American Pin-Up in May 2005.
+Her second book, Winter Light, was published in April, 2008.
+Both CLEARING and WINTER LIGHT were accepted by Yale's Beinecke Library for the Yale Collection of American Literature.
+Rose's third book of poetry, Green Field, was published in 2013 by Bark for Me Publications.

 SOME OF ROSE BLACK'S RECENT POEMS